Blendify/blender-manual/blender_docs/manual/animation/shape_keys/workflow.rst

 .. seealso:: Shape Key Operators

-   There are two modeling tools used to control Shape Keys and are found in :ref:`Edit Mode <modeling-meshes-editing-vertices-shape-keys>`.
+   There are two modeling tools used to control shape keys and are found in :ref:`Edit Mode <modeling-meshes-editing-vertices-shape-keys>`.